ImmortalDemonGod/RNA_PREDICT/docs/pipeline/integration/Integrated_RNA_3D_Prediction_Pipeline_Final_Comprehensive_Design.md

 6. Implementation Steps: Putting It All Together

 Below is a unified approach that merges the deeper code-level detail (Version 1), synergy perspective (Version 2), stepwise memory/LoRA usage (Version 3), and final indexing clarity (Version 4).

 6.1 Overall Pipeline Construction
 	1. Load the adjacency (Stage A) from an external predictor (RFold) or from data.
 	2. Load TorsionBERT (with LoRA), freeze base weights:
 	•	torsion_bert_lora = get_peft_model(...).
 	3. (Optional) load or define a forward kinematics function (MP-NeRF):
 	•	If used, produce partial 3D from TorsionBERT angles.
 	4. Load Pairformer trunk (with LoRA):
 	•	Possibly also freeze the main trunk.
-	5. Implement a “UnifiedLatentMerger” that merges angles + adjacency + pair embeddings → final “latent.”
+	5. Implement a "UnifiedLatentMerger" that merges angles + adjacency + pair embeddings → final "latent."
 	6. Build or load the Diffusion model (LoRA if large, or train from scratch if small).
 	7. In a single forward pass:
 	•	Torsion angles → (FK → partial coords?).